panos-span/rogets_thesaurus/README.md

 ## Project Structure

-The project is organized as follows:
+The project is organized as follows according to the poetry standard for our Assignment:

-- [scrapping.ipynb](scrapping.ipynb): The Jupyter notebook that contains the code to scrape the data from the website and save the embeddings of the words to a ChromaDB database.
+- [scrapping.ipynb](rogets_thesaurus/scrapping.ipynb): The Jupyter notebook that contains the code to scrape the data from the website and save the embeddings of the words to a ChromaDB database.
 (1st and 2nd objectives)
-- [clust_embed.ipynb](clust_embed.ipynb): The Jupyter notebook that contains the code for the one and two-level clustering of the embeddings.
+- [clust_embed.ipynb](rogets_thesaurus/clust_embed.ipynb): The Jupyter notebook that contains the code for the one and two-level clustering of the embeddings.
 (3rd objective)
-- [cls_embed.ipynb](cls_embed.ipynb): The Jupyter notebook that contains the code for the classification of the embeddings.
+- [cls_embed.ipynb](rogets_thesaurus/cls_embed.ipynb): The Jupyter notebook that contains the code for the classification of the embeddings.
 (4th objective)

 Lastly, the Notebook [rogets_thesaurus.ipynb](rogets_thesaurus.ipynb) contains the assignment with the details of the